Millennial AI

 Data & Training (Weeks 1-4)

-- Model selection rationale covering base model evaluation and fine-tuning method
+• Model selection rationale with base model evaluation and fine-tuning method

-- Trained model checkpoint with complete training configuration and reproducibility documentation
+• Trained model checkpoint with full training configuration and reproducibility documentation

 Evaluation & Deployment (Weeks 4-8)

-- Monitoring setup for inference quality tracking post-deployment
+• Monitoring setup for inference quality tracking after deployment

 Handoff

 Fine-tuning is one layer.
-Here's what sits above and below it.
+Here's what sits around it.

 This engagement covers the model itself: data, training, evaluation, and deployment.
 Adjacent engineering and strategy work is scoped separately.